TherealJoeyw/dwarf-ii-research/README.md

 # Dwarf II Software Internals

-Community documentation of the DwarfLab Dwarf II smart telescope internals, gathered via SSH and network analysis.
+ Documentation of the DwarfLab Dwarf II smart telescope internals, gathered via SSH and network analysis.
 The goal is to give developers building third-party tools a clear picture of what is running on the device and how to talk to it.

 This page was written with the assistance of anthropic's Claude sonnet 4.6 model however I manually reviewed it , as you can see by the edit history